BradleyMatera/Star-Wars-Themed-React-App/README.md

 ## 🌟 Overview

-This application is a mock Star Wars-themed social network platform called "Imperial Network."
+The Imperial Network application is a mock Star Wars-themed social network platform.
 It allows users to interact with various features like profiles, messages, newsfeeds, groups, events, and settings.
 The app demonstrates the usage of React.js, React Router, Hooks, styled-components, and chart libraries.

 ## 🎯 Objectives & Outcomes

 Successful completion of this activity will show that you can:

 - 🎨 Style the application using CSS-in-JS
-- 🚀 Add React Router library
+- 🚀 Add the React Router library
 - 🔀 Allow users to change views
-- 🧭 Create a custom navigation
+- 🧭 Create custom navigation
 - 🎣 Use React Hooks
 - 🧠 Understand the concepts of `useState` and `useEffect`